I help leaders make sharper decisions in the moments that matter most.

 Customized engagements designed around specific organizational challenges, with a focus on decision-making, execution, and team performance.

-This keynote is well-suited for leadershipevents, professional development programs, ERGs, and organizations navigating change
+This keynote is well-suited for leadership events, professional development programs, ERGs, and organizations navigating change

 Most teams have the capability to solve complex problems.
 Few are designed to use different ways of thinking strategically.